Campus Improvement Plan

 Strategy's Expected Result/Impact: The targeted approach will allow our children to fill in the gaps and increase their academic growth.

-Staff Responsible for Monitoring: Administration, Counselor, Teachers
+Staff Responsible for Monitoring: Teachers, Administrators, Counselor

-Performance Objective 3 - CLOSING THE GAPS
+Performance Objective 3 - RELATIVE PERFORMANCE

 Goals